About our Cemetery

 One of Australia’s most historically significant cemeteries, Melbourne General Cemetery is characterised by it’s notable interments, heritage listed Gate House, Prime Ministers Garden and Saint Mary of the Cross mausoleum.

-Established in 1852, Melbourne General Cemetery is one of eight cemeteries within the care of the Southern Metropolitan Cemeteries Trust (SMCT) and is SMCT’s oldest cemetery.
+Established in 1852, Melbourne General Cemetery is one of nine cemeteries within the care of the Southern Metropolitan Cemeteries Trust (SMCT) and is SMCT’s oldest cemetery.

 The striking grounds, designed like a large public park, span 43 hectares (106 acres) and feature many historic and ornate monuments.